-Tzipori River flows for 32 km.
-In recent years, near Ras Ali and Hermits` mill, a promenade was constructed.
-But beyond the accessible trail, there are many lovely tracks, places for picnics, and a big pool at Ein Yivka.
-All of this makes the Tzipori river a popular spot.
+Tzipori River flows for 32 km, and a new promenade was constructed near Ras Ali and Hermits` mill.
+You can hike the accessible trail or one of the other tracks.
+There are also places for picnics and a big pool at Ein Yivka.
+All of this makes the Tzipori River a popular spot.

 - 1 Map

 - 4 Opening Hours

 - 7 When to Visit Tzipori River?